MIT-LCP/mimic-code-paper/main.md

 <!-- TODO: FIGURE LIST

-Figure 1: Jupyter Notebook of demographics tutorial Figure 2: Block diagram of severity of illness scores and dependencies Figure 3: Severity of illness score distributions Figure 4: SOFA old vs. SOFA new
 Figure 5: Ventilation duration logic
 Figure 6: Duration of mechanical ventilation and vasopressors for one patient Figure 7: Venn diagram of sepsis